opscientia/coinstac/paper/paper.md

 * Because machine learning algorithms can be designed to model outcomes via artifacts of analysis pipelines, COINSTAC keeps data safely and conveniently on site computers.

 3. Applying differential privacy strategies to further enhance anonymization of private data while still permitting collaboration.

+* To protect against malicious embedded attacks inside computations, all computations made available in COINSTAC are manually vetted.

 # Acknowledgements